 - 1. The Notice of Application informs all occupants of a possible project and of their rights under the DCA Relocation Manual and other applicable regulations. - 2.
 This notice advises the household not to move at this time and advises them of the likelihood of potential relocation or displacement. - 3.
-This notice must be provided at least 15 days before the Tax Credit Application submission to DCA. - 4.
-If an Application was previously denied, the Notice must include the following "This is the (ie. Second, third, etc.) application for funding to rehabilitate/redevelop the building in which you live.
+This notice must be provided at least 15 days before the Competitive Review Application submission to DCA. - 4.
+If an Application was previously denied, the of Application must include the following "This is the (ie. Second, third, etc.) application for funding to rehabilitate/redevelop the building in which you live.
 Please disregard previous notices regarding redevelopment." - 5.
-A draft of the Notice of Application must be submitted at Application with a list of the tenants who have received and signed for the Notice of Application.
+A draft of the Notice of Application must be submitted to DCA for approval prior to circulating to residents (see QAP for submission deadlines).
+A list of the tenants who have received and signed the Notice of Application must be submitted at Threshold Review Submission.